avraampiperidis/ApiEE/README.md

 * See Sample project (apieeweb) witch contains all the examples <br>
 * This framework is NOT completed yet!
 It's in Working progress
  <br>

-# TODO List and preview .
 ## A fast top-down preview ,with two examples
-#### Entities

-* All entities must extend BaseEntityAUTO or BaseEntitySequence class. <br>
-* BaseEntityAUTO it excepts an auto increment id. <br>
-* BaseEntitySequence it  excepts a sequence generator for the id.<br>
-* The primary id name of the tables must by id type Long. <br>

 * * <b>Your StartUp class must extend BaseConfig for provider registration</b> <br>
 for example <br>
 ```java